andyatkinson/andyatkinson.github.io/_posts/2026-06-05-postgresql-beta-docker-testing.md

 tags: [PostgreSQL, Databases]
 ---

-The Postgres community values feedback from testing of Beta releases, and with Docker it's been easier to get pre-release versions up and running.
+The Postgres community releases Beta versions, and with Docker it's been easier than ever to configure pre-release versions to use and test.

-With the [recent announcement of PostgreSQL 19 Beta 1](https://www.postgresql.org/about/news/postgresql-19-beta-1-released-3313/), let's get that running and test some of the new capabilities.
+With the [recent announcement of PostgreSQL 19 Beta 1](https://www.postgresql.org/about/news/postgresql-19-beta-1-released-3313/), it's a great time to do that.
+Let's get an instance up and running and test some of the new capabilities in Postgres 19.

 ## Pre-Release Versions of Postgres with Docker
 First, you'll need to install [Docker](https://www.docker.com) for your OS!
 Grab the version needed for your OS and processor architecture, for example ARM or AMD/Intel/x86.